bringuy/TftTrackerCore/README.md

  ## Next Steps ##

+This application is still in progress, as I am in the middle of changing the backend from Django to Node.js

 The issue with this application is it requires the user to have two monitors, one to run the game and one to use the application.
 A way to solve this would be to use a screen recording software (ex.
 OpenCV) to constantly track the amount of opponents alive and enemies played recently.